davidtchiu/davidtchiu.github.io/teaching/cs161/lab10.life/index.md

     - Use the `countLivingNeighbors()` method you just implemented to get number of living neighbors for the purposes of updating the corresponding cell in the new `nextGenBoard`.

     - Record the new living status of the current cell by updating the corresponding position in `nextGenBoard`.
-You simply have to construct a `new Cell(..)` given the living state and assign it to the same position in `nextGenBoard`.
+You simply have to construct a `new Cell(...)` given the living state and assign it to the same position in `nextGenBoard`.

     - When that is done, re-assign `board` to `nextGenBoard`.
 This replaces your board with the new one!